andy3471/eloquent-datamapper-presenter/README.md

 ### Commands

-* Use `presenter:register` to register all presenters that have the `@Presenter` annotation.
+* Use `php artisan presenter:register` to register all presenters that have the `@Presenter` annotation.
-* Use `presenter:clear` to clear the registered presenters file.
+* Use `php artisan presenter:clear` to clear the registered presenters file.

 ### Example